 I don't have time to look into this at the moment, as I don't have a local Ruby environment, and I don't know anything about developing Redmine plugins, and I'm knee-deep in diaper changes.
 Maybe in the upcoming weeks, if I get a chance.
 In the meantime, I recommend a human-being-based solution that is a bit more systematic than a bunch of email drafts.

-#2 Updated by Chris Stein about 10 years ago
+#2 Updated by Chris Stein over 10 years ago

 Boone, I think that your solution sounds like a good one.
 Instead of "Notify Me" it might be "Notify When Completed" since the creator will be notified on any change anyway and this is really to add people who aren't the creator, assigned or watcher.
 I understand the diaper madness full well and I think this is a bit lower on the priority list than other things.
 If/when you do get around to it a couple of other thoughts: